-Splitting up the configuration
+Splitting the configuration file

 Example configuration files for inspiration